Hands Nagoya: Recommended Shops and the Most Charming Items!

 As there are twelve animals in the zodiac, it is also referred to as juni-shi ("the twelve branches", with juni meaning "twelve" in Japanese), as the cycle rotates every twelve years.
 The animal of the year changes on January first.

 Below are the Japanese names of each zodiac animal.
-2024 is a Tatsu-doshi, or Year of the Dragon.
+2025 is a Hebi-doshi, or Year of the Snake.

 子 (Ne): Rat